microsoft/pbiworkshops/Day After Dashboard in a Day/README.md

 ## Data Modeling

-In this lab you'll learn about how to create optimal datasets using Power BI Desktop.
+In this lab you'll learn about how to create optimally designed datasets using Power BI Desktop.

 1. How to configure different [Storage Modes](https://docs.microsoft.com/power-bi/transform-model/desktop-storage-mode) and create [Aggregations](https://docs.microsoft.com/power-bi/transform-model/aggregations-advanced) using Power BI Desktop.